-Ma Cohen's Kippered Herring recalled for botulism risk
+Ma Cohen's Kippered Herring recalled for potential botulism contamination

 Shining Sea Fish Co. of Detroit MI, is recalling its catch weight packages of "Ma Cohen’s Kippered Herring" smoked fish because this product consists of, uneviscerated fish longer than five inches, which has the potential to be contaminated with Clostridium botulinum, a bacterium which can cause li